trbeier/ObjectPong/README.md

 # ObjectPong
 Object Oriented Pong Clone

-This is sample code for my students.
+This is sample code for my students